mo-sangha/book/chapters/nature-as-awareness.typ

   To identify the key point we need to receive the pointing-out instruction.
 ]

+#quote(block: true, attribution: [Jigme Lingpa @lotsawa-directly-seeing])[
+  The essential point of the Great Perfection is this clear, naked awareness---our mind, right now, unaltered, relaxed, and without even the slightest change.
+And that's it.
+]

 #quote(block: true, attribution: [Saraha @lotsawa-concise-mahamudra-preliminaries])[
   Mind is the root of all samsara and nirvana.\
   Once it is realized, there is nothing to cultivate, so rest at ease.